PaloAltoNetworks/iron-skillet/docs/overview.rst

-Iron Skillet Overview
+IronSkillet Overview
 =====================

-Welcome to the Iron Skillet day one configuration templates library.
+Welcome to the IronSkillet day one configuration templates library.

 The next-generation firewall configuration templates are based on existing `best practice recommendations`_ from Palo Alto Networks.